-1. All products are logged in a data sheet, these are located in organisation files assessable to all staff.

-This is the information held:

-- 2. Data sheets are collected and updated at suggested intervals, these are stored electronically and access on the organisation files and from the COSHH index via hyperlinks.

-- 3. Risk assessments are carried out by trained and nominated staff.
-The risk assessments include:

-- a.
-Product name
+- 1. All products are logged in a data sheet, these are located in organisation files assessable to all staff.
+This is the information held: - roduct Name and brand Vie Vie Vie Data sheet up to da Vie data sheet link Risk is 0.
+Concentrated multi-surface sanitiser Hub kitchen cleaning cupboard Cleaning V - 2.
+Data sheets are collected and updated at suggested intervals, these are stored electronically and access on the organisation files and from the COSHH index via hyperlinks - 3.
+Risk assessments are carried out by trained and nominated staff.
+The risk assessments include: - a.
+Product name - b.

-- b.
 Date of assessment

 - c.
 Who assessed the product

 - d.
 What the hazards are

 - e.
 Who these effect

 - f.
 Control measures

 - g.
 What supervision is required

 - h.
 What training is necessary

 - i.
 Emergency plans

-- i.
+- j.
 Review date

-Control measures
+Control Measures